Data Quality at AmtsGuide

 How we collect, verify and keep government data up to date.

 Stand: 17.
-April 2026 · Redaktionell geprüft
+April 2026 · Quellen geprüft

 Our Promise

-Two Quality Tiers
+Quality Tiers

-AmtsGuide distinguishes two tiers of data quality:
+AmtsGuide distinguishes visible tiers of data quality:

 The data was collected automatically from government websites.
 Our software reads official sources and structures the information: fees, opening hours, addresses, application requirements.
 This data is current but has not yet been cross-checked by a human.